open-xchange/appsuite-frontend/documentation/features/upsell.md

 # Custom upsell links

-Since other upsell triggers than the usual links would require custom development of the UI, the appsuite provides several upsell triggers which can be configured via settings.
+Since other upsell triggers than the usual links would require custom development of the UI, the OX App Suite provides several upsell triggers which can be configured via settings.
 Those triggers will appear, when the expression of required capabilities is not satisfied and the required set of upsell triggers is satisfied.
 If you configure the upsell settings, the custom upsell triggers will be enabled by default but you can disable them if you want to.